Integrated in Switchvox. Built on Asterisk.

 IVR platforms usually provide a means for recording audio from the caller.
 This can be used to record prompts, but the quality is generally quite poor.
-Most systems will also accept pre-recorded audio, and there are professional voice talents that offer custom prompts.
+Most systems will also accept pre-recorded audio, and there are professional voice talents that offer affordable, custom prompts.

 IVR applications frequently interact with other data systems.
 This is often done using direct access to relational database systems through technologies like ODBC or by using making web service calls using protocols like REST or SOAP.